biemond/biemond-orawls/README.markdown

 ##Types and providers

-It needs wls_setting and you need to create one for every domain.
-When domain is not provided on the type it will use the default entry.
+All wls types needs a wls_setting definition and you need to create one for every WebLogic domain.
+When you don't provide a wls_setting identifier in the title of the weblogic type then it will use default as identifier.

 ###wls_setting